 All data analysis and visualizations were created using R programming language [75].
 Several helpful import, filtering, and aggregating functions from the SWMPr package in R were used for the compilation of the water quality data [76].

-Since oyster count data has been shown to fit a negative binomial distribution, a generalized linear regression model with a negative binomial distribution was used to compare for differences in spat settlement by region and across years [57, 77].
+Since oyster count data has been shown to fit a negative binomial distribution, a generalized linear regression model with a negative binomial distribution was used to compare differences in spat settlement by region and across years [57, 77].
 Spat counts per shell were assumed to be related to the amount of time they were left “soaking” during deployment.
 To control for this, the number of soak days was included as an effort offset (log link function) [78].
 This causes the models to predict the count per deployment while maintaining the dependent variable as an integer of counts.
 The dependent variable was the average spat count for each collector rounded as an integer.
 The independent variables (main effects) were both categorical: region and year.
-Multiple models were fitted to the data: Model 0 was the intercept only, Model 1 included region, Model 2 included region and year, Model 3 included the interaction of region and year, and Model 4 included just year (Table 1).
+Multiple models were fit to the data: Model 0 was the intercept only, Model 1 included region, Model 2 included region and year, Model 3 included the interaction of region and year, and Model 4 included just year (Table 1).

 Comparisons were made between models with different combinations of independent variables using Akaike’s Information Criterion (AICc).
 The lowest AICc value represents the best fit of the models tested (Table 1) [79].
 Models were fit to the data using the glmmTMB package [80], assessed with the performance and DHARMa packages [81, 82] and predicted values (marginal means) and pairwise comparisons with Tukey adjustments were made from the best fit model using the emmeans [83] package in R. The default glmmTMB optimizer (nlminb) was used.
 All data visualizations and summaries were performed using tidyverse functions in ggplot2 [84] and dplyr [85].